 We assess the sensitivity of the joint return period shown in Figure 6 to the selected dependence model by selecting on a location in a region with a high compound flood hazard potential in Madagascar.
-The selected paired location is shown in Figure S5 in Supplement S2.
+The selected paired location is shown in Figure 1.
 Figure 7 presents the probability PF as a joint return period but for multiple dependence models, and for different threshold values corresponding to a 5-year up to a 100-year marginal return levels.
 We use the lowest Akaike Information Criteria (AIC) value as an indication for the best fitting bivariate copula model for the data, as implemented in the R-package VineCopula.
 Out of the 40 copula families tested, we find the Joe Clayton (BB7) copula to best model the dependence structure.
 For a 5-year marginal return level, the difference in joint return period between the Gaussian and the BB7 copula models is minor (27 years and 21 years, respectively).
 This is not the case for higher threshold values.
 For threshold values corresponding to a 100-year return discharge or storm surge level, we observe an approximate fourfold increase between the two (joint return period of 1,588 years with the Gaussian copula versus 428 years with the best fitting copula model).
 Therefore, for large thresholds this shows that the dependence structure model can greatly influence the probability of concurrent extremes.
 This is because unlike the Gaussian copula, the BB7 copula models upper tail dependence (Joe, 2015).
 In the presence of upper tail dependence, the dependence coefficient in the tail of the distribution is higher than the overall dependence coefficient, thereby increasing the probability of observing a concurrent extreme (Hobaek Haff et al., 2015).
 Even though detecting upper tail dependence with confidence from limited data length remains challenging (Serinaldi et al., 2015), these results show that it can significantly impact the joint return period.
 For flood impact assessments, it is therefore recommended to thoroughly assess the dependence structure when considering multiple flood drivers.